 Today, more than ever, we need leaders who understand this.

-What is a leader to do?
+What should a leader do?

-- Be a recovery junkie!
 Every 24 hours we have an opportunity to recover our energy sources.
-If we know we are down spiritually, we can take more time to pray, journal, meditate or what ever practice brings us the spiritual energy we need.
+If we know we are down spiritually, we can take more time to pray, journal, meditate or whatever practice brings us the spiritual energy we need.
 We can and should do the same thing for our mental & emotional wellbeing.
 And, as most of us attempt to practice, some form of physical renewal is critical every day.
 I love yoga because it allows me to hit all four energy sources.
 Knowing what you love to do and providing some self-care to renew these four energy sources is critical to having the energy to lead others.
-Followers can be very demanding during this work at home period, and if you are doing all your meetings virtually, it takes even more energy than you would think.
+Followers can be very demanding during this work-at-home period, and if you are doing all your leadership meetings virtually, it takes even more energy than you would think.

-I had a friend who was an incredible networker who declared one day that he had it with people who sucked the life out of him.
+I had a friend who was an incredible networker.
+He declared one day that he had it with people who sucked the life out of him.
 He was going to take care of himself and not engage with people who sucked him dry of his most important currencies, time, and energy.

 We cannot always do that if the energy sucker works for us, but we can limit how much of our energy we give to them.
-Not everyone wants to be positive or have hope and some are chronically going to only see what is broken and what mistakes have been made.
+Not everyone wants to be positive or have hope.
+Some are chronically going to only see what is broken and what mistakes have been made.
 I personally believe if you cannot find a positive way to be on my team, I will try to help you find some other team that you can experience some form of happiness.
 I have told people before; life is too short to not find some form of enjoyment out of your work.